I'll admit, I was never really considering this light.

 Several competitors claim a 5 by 5 coverage area, but upon further digging, it turned out they could only give you 5 by 5 for plants with low light requirements.
 For flowering cannabis or other plants with high light requirements, they could cover 4 by 4 maximum.

 NextLight is one of the few manufacturers that provide full PAR footprints for their lights.
-The mega is the only fixture in this price range that can top a 1000 watt HPS bulb in terms of PAR and coverage.
+The Mega and the Black Dog PM-2 600 are the only fixtures in this price range that can top a 1000 watt HPS bulb in terms of PAR and coverage.

 A better measurement than PAR of a grow light's effectiveness is PPF (Photosynthetic Photon Flux).
 PPF measures the number of photons a light emits per second and thus gives a good representation of a light's output.
 The Mega has a PPF of 1400 umol per second.
 That works out to 2.15 PPF per watt, making the Mega the most efficient full-spectrum LED grow light available.

 But remember: the NextLight spectrum contains a lot of yellow and green light which is not used by plants.
 This means that not all of the light emitted is actually useful.
 HPS and MH bulbs face the same issue, which is why it is difficult to compare white light to LED light using multiple colors in terms of PAR or PPF.

 The Mega will grow and flower plants equally as effectively as metal halide and HPS light.